jamiefdhurst/journal/README.md

 ### Building/Testing

-All pushed code is currently built using a private Jenkins instance that uses the included Jenkinsfile to run the tests using multiple docker containers that run versions of Go to check compatibility.
+All pushed code is currently built using GitHub Actions to test PRs, build packages and create releases.

 To test locally, simply use: